av1155/AlienInvaders/README.md

 ## Features

--   Multiple types of aliens with different behaviors and scoring values.
+-   Multiple types of aliens with scoring values.
 -   Player-controlled spaceship capable of moving left, right, and shooting.
 -   Explosions that graphically represent the destruction of aliens and the player's ship.
+-   Dynamic barriers that provide both cover and strategic gameplay elements.
 -   A UFO that randomly crosses the screen, providing bonus opportunities when hit.
 -   High score tracking with local persistence.
 -   Replay functionality to restart the game after a game over.
--   Dynamic barriers that provide both cover and strategic gameplay elements.
 -   Enhanced frame rate and movement speeds for all objects, improving game fluidity.
--   Aliens can now shoot two bullets at a time, increasing the game's difficulty.
+-   Aliens can shoot two bullets at a time, increasing the game's difficulty.
+-   Aliens movement speed increases depending on several factors.

 ## Controls